acting Principal Executive Officer

 Email: peter.bell at scotsdictionaries.org.uk

-Dr Bell is responsible for the management of SLD's IT systems and for the project to upgrade the online version of the Dictionary of the Scots Language.
+Dr Bell is responsible for the programming side of the project to upgrade the online version of the Dictionary of the Scots Language.
 He completed his PhD at the University of Edinburgh's Centre for Speech Technology Research, where he continues to work on automatic speech recognition.
 He is also a member of the department of Linguistics and English Language.

 Dr Margaret A. Mackay